yanshouyu/human-iv-pk/README.md

 We chose Morgan Fingerprint at radius 2, bit size 256 for later models after several experiments.
 We didn't use the default bit size 2048 since the training data size is below 1000.

 RDkit fingerprint is also available by just change the argument `fpType` from *morgan* to *rdkit* in data methods.
-For time consideration I didn't used RDkit fingerprints.
+For time consideration I only tested morgan fingerprints.

 ## Methods